Common Configuration (SIP)

 This will be used for the REGISTER Request URI, and as the domain for the From and To URIs.

-(Default = The configured sip_host for the connection).
+(Default = the sip_host for the connection)

-This is the username which will be used for Digest authentication against this SIP Peer.
+username String Attribute This is the username part of the From URI in SIP OPTIONS Requests, which will be used for Digest authentication against this SIP Peer.

-(Default = The OPTIONS From address has no username, and Digest authentication is not performed).
+(Default = the OPTIONS From address has no username, and Digest authentication is not performed)

 password String Attribute This is the password which will be used for Digest authentication against this SIP Peer.